Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 Symptoms of DCM

 Symptoms often develop gradually and are rarely noticed in the early stages.
-Initial signs can be nonspecific, which is why many DCM cases are not diagnosed until advanced stages.
+Initial signs can be nonspecific, which is why many cases of DCM are only diagnosed in an advanced stage.

 Early symptoms